 USCG VESTS: The most popular of the two is the USCG (United States Coast Guard) approved vest.
 Coast Guard Approved Vests tend to be a little bulky and restrictive but they will float the rider and can be used in every body of water.
-The O'Neill Revenge USCG Vest and the Radar X-Vest are the best examples of USCG vests that do not have the bulk and fit great.
+The O'Neill Assault USCG Vest and the Ronix Capella are the best examples of USCG vests that do not have the bulk and fit great.

 COMP VESTS: The second type of vest is gaining in popularity and is most commonly referred to as a Competition Wakeboarding Vest or comp vest.
 The comp vest is light weight and less restrictive but does not float the rider as well as the USCG vest.
 Most states allow a rider to wear a comp vest when wakeboarding.
 Check local and state regulations before purchasing.
 The comp vest is not considered a Life Jacket so you cannot use it to operate a PWC (Personal Water Craft) and it will not count as a mandatory life vest in your boat.
-Some examples of comp vests are the O'Neill Gooru Padded Vest, and the Ronix Cosa Nostra Impact Jacket.
+Some examples of comp vests are the O'Neill Slasher Comp Vest, and the Hyperlite Webb Impact Jacket.

 Sizing and Measuring Wakeboard Vests

 SIZING: The proper adult wakeboard vest size is determined by the waist or chest size of the person wearing the personal flotation device.
 A measurement range should be found on the inside of the vest.
 The wakeboard vest should fit snug but not feel cumbersome when the riders arms are straight out to either side.
 The wake vest should allow full range of movement and should not chafe under arms.
 If possible try the vest on while wearing the usual garments worn while riding.